Free (or Cheap) College for Seniors and Retirees in All 50 States

 Kansas

-One school is the University of Kansas, which requires that these older students apply to be admitted as a non-degree-seeking student or graduate student.
-Other schools include Washburn University and Wichita State University.
+One school is the University of Kansas, which requires that these older students apply to be admitted as non-degree-seeking students or graduate students.
+Other schools include Washburn University and Johnson County Community College.

 Kentucky

-Residents of Kentucky age 65 and older can take classes for free on a space-available basis at the state’s public colleges and universities.
-Fees are the responsibility of the student.
+Residents of Kentucky age 65 and older can take classes for free on a space-available basis at most state’s public colleges and universities.
+Generally, fees are the responsibility of the student.
+Each school can also provide info on in-person versus online courses.

 Louisiana

 Louisiana’s public colleges and universities waive tuition and registration fees for residents 55 and older.
-You’ll also pay half-price for “reference books, manuals, and other aids to instruction which are required by any course in which such student is enrolled when purchased from a public college or university-operated bookstore.”
+You’ll also pay half-price for “reference books, manuals, and other instructional aids that are required by any course where the student is enrolled when purchased from a public college or university-operated bookstore.”

 Maine